tran4code/calorieApp_server/docs/Documentation.md

 ## setup.py file added:
 The inclusion of a setup.py file was crucial.Now it allows users to easily install and set up the BurnOut application with the necessary dependencies.

-User interface improved:

-Building upon the general UI improvements mentioned earlier, specific enhancements have been made to further refine the user interface.
-These changes contribute to a more user-friendly and visually appealing experience.

 ## Ticketing system added: